SearchDataAPI/ruby-sdk/README.md

 Alternatively, check the [examples](https://github.com/SearchDataAPI/ruby-sdk/tree/main/examples) folder for more code samples, including Yandex and Bing classes.

+For a better understanding of the parameters, please check out our [documentation](https://app.searchdata.io/documentation/getting-started).

 ## Development

 After checking out the repo, run `bin/setup` or `bundle install` to install dependencies.